 The next step would be institute an information gathering module.
 It uses a separate module that is able to extract a lot of data from the compromised hosts.
 The security experts usually classify the information into two main groups:

 - Anonymous Metrics — They are used by the criminals to judge how effective the attack campaign is.
 Normally the data consists of operating system version data and related information.

 - Personally-Identifiable Data — This type is extracted using a special instruction that seeks strings related to the users identity.
 As a result the hackers can obtain information such as the victim’s name, address, phone, interests, account credentials and passwords.

 This information can be relayed to the hacker operators using a one-time connection.
-In other cases a constant connection can be made with the criminal controllers via a command and control server.
-Usually encrypted connection are the norm and the hackers can utilize it to send arbitrary commands to the victims.
-In certain cases it can also be used to deliver additional malware threats.
-A Trojan infection can follow which would allow the hacker operators to spy on the victims in real time as well as take over control of the machines at any given time.
+In other cases, a constant connection can be made with the criminal controllers via a command and control server.
+Usually, encrypted connections are the norm and hackers can utilize them to send arbitrary commands to the victims.
+In certain cases, it can also be used to deliver additional malware threats.
+A Trojan infection can follow which would allow the hacker operators to spy on the victims in real-time as well as take over control of the machines at any given time.

 In a similar way ransomware viruses can be deployed to the victim computers.
 Once they have infiltrated system their malware engines start to process sensitive user files according to a built-in list of file type extensions.
 The users are then blackmailed to pay a ransom fee to the hackers using a cryptocurrency.

 Virus Design Trends — Implications of Advanced Infections